 Northeast hikers flock to Franconia Ridge, located in the Franconia Range of the White Mountains, for its spectacular views and exposed terrain.
-Although less traveled than the classic ridgeline section between Little Haystack and Mount Lafayette, the portion connecting Mount Liberty (4,459 feet, 1359 m) and Mount Flume (4,328 feet, 1319 m) should be on every snowshoer’s list.
+Although less traveled than the classic ridgeline section between Little Haystack and Mount Lafayette, the portion which connects Mount Liberty (4,459 feet, 1359 m) and Mount Flume (4,328 feet, 1319 m) should be on every snowshoer’s list.
 The trip offers beautiful summits with stunning views, minimal crowds, and a fun, snow-filled romp across the col between the peaks.

 The most popular way to hike Liberty and Flume is as an out-and-back hike leaving from the Basin parking lot just off I-93 North.
 After a few minutes south on a bike path, snowshoers will duck into the woods on Liberty Springs Trail, which also happens to be part of the Appalachian Trail.
 The trail gently but consistently climbs roughly 3,000 feet (914 m) over 3 miles (4.8 km) to a junction with the Franconia Ridge Trail.
 From there, it’s just a short scramble south to the exposed, rocky summit of Mount Liberty.

 From Liberty’s summit, snowshoers can either retrace their route (for about 7 miles round trip) or continue on the Franconia Ridge Trail for another 1.5 miles to the summit of Mount Flume.
 Those forging ahead are rewarded with a snowy walk through New England pines.
-Finally, they gain another craggy summit with stellar views of Liberty Mountain to the north and Loon Mountain, a popular ski destination, to the south.
+Then, finally, they gain another craggy summit with stellar views of Liberty Mountain to the north and Loon Mountain, a popular ski destination, to the south.

 Snowshoeing on Liberty and Flume is best between December and late March.
 The Mount Liberty trek is recommended for intermediate snowshoers.
 However, the continuation hike to Mount Flume from Mount Liberty is best for experienced intermediate or advanced snowshoers.
-Even when the snow melts at lower elevations, snowshoes are useful for the ridgeline traverse well into May.
+Even when the snow melts at lower elevations, snowshoes are helpful for the ridgeline traverse well into May.

-The westernmost of the White Mountains, Mount Moosilauke is the tenth tallest mountain in the state.
+The westernmost of the White Mountains, Mount Moosilauke, is the tenth tallest mountain in the state.
 It’s also the fifth-highest outside of the Presidentials.
 Provided the weather above treeline cooperates, it’s one of the best snowshoe trips in the region.
 It’s also the most challenging trip on our list today.